 Modeling clay provides unique sensory feedback and can be a calming break for students.
 Bonus points that kids can create something fun to paint after their studies are finished.

-Playing with modeling clay can even help increase a student's attention span and concentration skills.
-Read more about the benefits of modeling clay play here.
+Playing with modeling clay can even help increase a student’s attention span and concentration skills.

 19. Building Pipe Cleaner Structures